lukestroh/linear-slider/README.md

+This build process needs a better way to check for errors in the build.

 # Linear Slider Drivers

 This is a package that includes the hardware description, hardware interface, and controller interface for the linear slider.